Friends at the Table: Cast

-Campaigns and seasons
+Seasons

 The show is split across two feeds: the main feed, which is accessible for free on the website and on podcast platforms, and a paid feed via Patreon.
 The main feed includes weekly episodes, which are split into seasons.
 The end of a season is marked with a "post mortem" episode, where the cast answers questions about the season.

 Seasons one and two of the show were based on Apocalypse World.
 According to Walker, he drew inspiration for season six from Mobile Suit Gundam Thunderbolt, Code Geass, Legend of the Galactic Heroes, Aldnoah.Zero, and Mobile Suit Gundam: The 08th MS Team.
 Various other seasons of the show have drawn elements from many different tabletop role-playing systems, including Dungeon World.

-The Patreon feed consists of one main campaign (Bluff City) along other show formats and extras.
+The Patreon feed consists of two main campaigns (Bluff City and Realis) along other show formats and extras.

+Since 2023, Friends at the Table has also produced podcasts outside of the actual play genre, which appear in their own public feeds.